wangseann/Music-Progression-App-in-Java/README.md

 through mobile phone applications.
 However, a common bottleneck in the path to improvement as a musician lies in the ability to be self analyse the technical nature of our playing.
 Music and music preference is inherently bias.
-While practicing to become objectively more skilled at an instrument, biases can help focus one's effort in a specific area but this can also lead to ignorance of certain techniques and ideas.
+While practicing to become objectively more skilled at an instrument, biases can help focus one's effort in a specific area but can also lead to ignorance of certain techniques and ideas.
 In this regard, third-party instrument improvement tracking and analysis that offers users a comprehensive platform to **write and save new songs** (chord progressions), **transcribe** their own performance, and have **useful analytics** about their own playing.
 All together, the app could